satanlabs/java-utils/README.md

-# java-utils
+# arithmetic
-Maven central repo for all mundane-repetitive things
+Example library for tutorial on publishing to Maven Central with OSSRH